Mphan6139/Fall_2021_SAAS_CX/docs/index.md

 ls
 #change directory to (Name of folder).
 Do this until you see the .zip file in your ls
 cd (Name of folder)
+#unzip the .zip file containing the lecture materials.
 unzip Lecture1_Datahub.zip
 ```